-Being good in persuasion is often misunderstood as being manipulative, duplicitous or a fraud.
-Persuasion is convincing someone to agree to a suggestion or to carry out an action with the intention of benefiting the person being influenced.
+Being good at persuasion is often misunderstood as being manipulative, duplicitous, or a fraud.
+Persuasion is convincing someone to agree to a suggestion or to carry out an action.

 It will also give you the power to change the attitudes, or behaviors of a person.
 You can persuade your children to do things they would not ordinarily do, such as eat fruits and vegetables.

 As an employee, it may entail persuading your manager that you are deserving of a raise.

 Here are 7 proven strategies that will make you persuasive (in a subtle way):